PrabaV88/MBAI5310G-AI-Programming-Prabaseelan-Vettivelu/Assignment_4/README.md

 This project develops a **Decision Tree classification model** to predict whether a FitLife Studio member is at risk of not renewing their membership.

-FitLife Studio is a fitness subscription business that provides membership plans to its members.
-Since a significant portion of the company’s revenue comes from recurring membership renewals, member retention is an important business priority.
+FitLife Studio is a fitness subscription business that depends on recurring membership renewals.
+Member retention is therefore an important business priority.
+The purpose of this project is not only to build a machine learning model, but also to interpret the model results from a business perspective.

-The goal of this project is not only to build a machine learning model, but also to interpret the model results from a business perspective.
-The model helps FitLife Studio identify members who may need proactive retention support before they fail to renew.
+The model can help FitLife Studio identify members who may require proactive retention support before they fail to renew.

 ## Key Results

-- Testing Accuracy: 73.17%
+- Training Accuracy: **78.05%**
-- Precision for Yes: 69.23%
+- Testing Accuracy: **74.39%**
-- Recall for Yes: 56.25%
+- Precision for Yes: **72.00%**
-- F1-Score for Yes: 62.07%
+- Recall for Yes: **56.25%**
-- Training Accuracy: 78.05%
+- F1-Score for Yes: **63.16%**
-- Testing Accuracy: 73.17%
+- Accuracy Difference: **3.66 percentage points**
-- The model does not show strong signs of overfitting.
+- The model does **not** show strong signs of overfitting.

 ---

 ## 2. Business Problem

 The main business problem is **membership churn**.

-Some members may become less engaged over time by visiting the studio less often, attending fewer classes, using the app less frequently, reporting lower satisfaction, experiencing payment issues, or not responding to renewal messages.
+Some members may become less engaged over time by visiting the studio less often, attending fewer classes, using the app less frequently, reporting lower satisfaction, experiencing payment issues, or not responding to renewal reminders.
 These behaviours may indicate that a member is at risk of not renewing their membership.

 The key business question is: